 GE Shows Past Performance Is Not an Indicator of Future Results

-This quarter, General Electric (GE) gives a perfect illustration.
+Near the end of 2017, General Electric (GE) gave a perfect illustration.
 GE has been around for 125 years, and has been a component of the Dow Jones Industrial Average (an index composed of only 30 companies) for 110 consecutive years.
-But even with such a long and respected history, the stock’s recent performance has been anything but predictable.
+But even with such a long and respected history, the stock’s performance in Q4 2018 was anything but predictable.

-While we don’t recommend individual stocks as part of our strategy at Halpern Financial, we can learn from the recent news about this stock, which has long been viewed as a safe bet for investors seeking stable growth through dividends.
+While we don’t recommend individual stocks as part of our strategy at Halpern Financial, we can learn from this stock, which has long been viewed as a safe bet for investors seeking stable growth through dividends.

-This year, when almost all asset classes have yielded positive returns (as of this writing), GE has fallen.
-The stock has lost 40% of its value year-to-date.
+2017 was a year when almost all asset classes have yielded positive returns.
+Yet from the start of the year to November 2017, GE lost 40% of its value year-to-date.
 That is drastic.